l0kol/l0kol.github.io/about.md

 Hello, welcome to my tech? blog Sajeta.
 The name comes from the word Šajeta, it means lightning in my local istrian dialect.

-This blog borrows the Jekyll theme from [pixyll](https://github.com/johno/pixyll)
+This blog borrows the Jekyll theme from [pixyll](https://github.com/johno/pixyll).
+So thanks to John Otander for the amazing theme! :)